 Some credit card companies extend generous promotional offers to new customers.
 You could receive a 0% APR interest rate for the first year to 18 months on a brand new credit card account.
 Take advantage of this by borrowing off the credit line and paying off the balance before the promotional period expires so that you don’t pay a dime in interest.

-Additionally, there are credit card companies that offer a cash advance for customers you need some quick short-term funding.
+Additionally, there are credit card companies that offer an online advance for customers if you need some quick short-term funding.
 However, these cash advances have incredibly high-interest rates, and you typically need to repay them in one lump sum to avoid steep fees, so we advise that you only use them as a last resort.